 Record your own

-However, if you want to step it up, you can rent or buy your own video equipment.
+When you’re ready to step it up, you can rent or buy your own video equipment.
 Some of the basics you’ll need include:

 At the very least, even if you use your iPhone, gathering some lights and a lapel microphone is a good way to create a high-quality video on a budget.